svne/JigMagga/README.md

 `node ./worker/index.js -n namespace -d you.domain.com -p index -u index`

-If you want to do the same but without uploading and just save the result on disk do following:
+If you want to do the same but without uploading and just save the result on disk, do following:

 `node ./worker/index.js -n namespace -d you.domain.com -p index -u index -w`

-In order to see all possible worker command line arguments you should invoke next command `node ./worker/index.js -h`
+In order to see all possible worker command line arguments you should invoke the following command:

+`node ./worker/index.js -h`

 ####Worker Configuration####

 All worker configuration files should be at the `config` folder that should be at the root of project inside JigMagga.
-If you have just generated a project you can find in this folder next files:
+If you have just generated a project you can find in this folder these files:

-- *amqp.json* - file with amqp credentials, where you can define to what amqp server you worker has to connect and how it should calculate the name of the queue
+- *amqp.json* - a file with amqp credentials, where you can define to what amqp server you worker has to connect and how it should calculate the name of the queue
 - *api.json* - config with api server credentials
-- *fixtures.json* - list of maping between api requests and files with fixture data
+- *fixtures.json* - list of mappings between api requests and files with fixture data
 - *main.json* - config with cdn api credentials, logger parameters and some other stuff
 - *redis.json* - credentials of redis server

-If you want to specify some different values from some other environment you should just create a file with this environment in the name, rewrite some key and set NODE_ENV environment variable.
-For instance if you want to connect to some special amqp server in live environment you have to create a file with name `amqp.live.json` specify in it just what you want to override and than set NODE_ENV before you invoke the worker `NODE_ENV=live node ./worker/index.js -n namespace -d you.domain.com -w`
+If you want to specify some different values from some other environment you should just create a file with this environment in the name, rewrite some key and set the NODE_ENV environment variable.
+For instance if you want to connect to some special amqp server in live environment you have to create a file with name `amqp.live.json` specify in it just what you want to override and than set NODE_ENV before you invoke the worker:

+`NODE_ENV=live node ./worker/index.js -n namespace -d you.domain.com -w`

 ####Working with a Queue####

-If you want to connect your worker to amqp server you have to use -q (or --queue) flag and specify the credentials of your amqp server.
+If you want to connect your worker to an amqp server you have to use -q (or --queue) flag and specify the credentials of your amqp server.
 For instance `node ./worker/index.js -n yournamespace -q`.
 After starting worker connects to three different queues:
 - *mainQueue* is used for obtaining messages with pages that should be generated by worker, each message should be in json format and have basedomain, page and url fields,
-- *errorQueue*, in this queue worker push the message if some error with some message happened
+- *errorQueue*, the worker push the message to this queue, if some error with some message happened
-- *doneQueue*, worker push message to this queue after some message is generated and ready to upload
+- *doneQueue*, worker will push a message to this queue after the message is generated and ready for uploading

-Name of the main queue is calculated in the next way [queueBaseName]+[baseDomainName]+[prefix]. queueBaseName could be changed in the config, baseDomainName is set by setting -d (--basedomain flag), Prefixes could be set in the config and mainly mean priority of the queue default equal `deploy` all of them could be changed in the config.
+Name of the main queue is calculated in the following way: [queueBaseName]+[baseDomainName]+[prefix]. queueBaseName can be changed in the config, baseDomainName is set by setting -d (--basedomain flag).
+The prefix can be set in the config and they mainly stand for the priority of the queue.
+If no prefix is specified, then the prefix will be `deploy`.
+All of them can be changed in the config.
 By default there are three priority (prefix) keys that add a prefix: -H (--highprio), -M (--mediumprio), -L (--lowprio).

-Name of the error queue is calculated in the same way as main but it always contains error prefix inside.
+Name of the error queue is calculated in the same way as for main, but it always contains the error prefix inside.
 Name of the "done" queue is always 'pages.generate.done'.

 By default if you start worker like that: `node ./worker/index.js -n yournamespace -q` it will connect to next queues